 The "pity friend".
 She is the most sensible of the teen girls and most willing to challenge Cheerleader but she often gets the brunt of the mistreatment.

 - Catchphrase: "I think I have a chance with this guy."
 Often used whenever Thomas the alien shows up.

 - Closet Geek: It appears that she is one, but her geeky side is rarely shown, at least when Cheerleader is around.
 Her love interests are sci-fi themed, and a promo video for Trogdor!!
 The Board Game shows that she's apparently the only girl from the squad to join the 4 Gregs in playing Trogdor!
 The Board Game.

 - Deadpan Snarker: She's the one who makes the snarkiest observations about her friends' activities.
-She was voted Least Likely To Care in high school based on one of her intro-panel blurbs.
+She was apparently voted Least Likely To Care in high school based on one of her intro-panel blurbs.